-15 Swimming Pools
+15. Swimming Pools

 - 1. Swimming pools installed after the effective date of this Ordinance shall require a permit issued by the Code Enforcement Officer. - 2.
-All swimming pools shall meet accessory structure setback requirements for the District they are to be located in. - 3.
-Enclosures of swimming pools shall comply with the provisions of Title 22, MRSA Section 1632.
+All swimming pools shall meet accessory structure setback requirements. - 3.
+Enclosures of swimming pools shall comply with the provisions of Title 22, MRSA Section 1632. - 4.
+Swimming pools of a temporary design and removed on an annual basis are not subject to permitting.